Support and distribution inference from noisy data: Estimation of the support

-Let us comment on dimensionality.
+Let us comment on dimensionnality.
 The distributions used here are distributions with support of dimension $1$.
 This is not an issue since the $d$ in the definition of $St_{\Kcal}(a,d,r_0)$ is an upper bound on the dimension of the support.
-We could also have used supports with dimension $d$ by adding to $X_{i}(\kappa)$ an independent uniform distribution on a ball of a linear space of dimension $d$. \begin{lemma} For any $i \in \{0,1\}$ and $\kappa \in (1/2,1]$, $X_i(\kappa)$ satisfies A($1/\kappa$). \end{lemma} The proof of Lemma~\ref{lemma:A1/kappa} is detailed in Section~\ref{proof:lemma:A1/kappa}.
+We could also have used supports with dimension $d$ by adding to $X_{i}(\kappa)$ an independent uniform distribution on a Euclidean ball of a linear space of dimension $d$.